Middle Childhood Education- Bachelor of Science in Education

 Strength Through Cultural Diversity

-Early Field Block: Take the following three courses concurrently:9
+Take the following three courses concurrently:

-Early Field Experience: Middle Childhood
+TCE 252MEarly Field Experience: Middle Childhood3

-Classroom Cultures, Community, and Climate
+TCE 421MClassroom Cultures, Community, and Climate3

-Teacher Leadership and School Organization
+EDL 318MTeacher Leadership and School Organization3

 TCE 419MTeaching Internship-Middle Childhood15